maddydevgits/A-Blockchain-and-Edge-Computing-based-Secure-Framework-for-Government-Tender-Allocation/Readme.md

 23. Calculate the minimum bid for a tender :heavy_check_mark:
 24. Update it to Smart Contract :heavy_check_mark:
 25. Finally display this :heavy_check_mark:
+26. Seperate the html and smart contract validation :x:

 # Softwares
 1. Ganache